zxc3buttons/dataStructuresP5/README.md

-# graph from adjacency matrix with algorithms:
+# graph on adjacency matrix with algorithms:
 1) Dijkstra
 2) Depth-First-Search
 3) Connection check on DFS